Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 View of Mirabello Bay and Pseira Island, Sitia, Crete.

-On the other hand, exploring Crete will take a minimum of one week because of the size of the island and the fact that many of the journeys between towns can take several hours.
+On the other hand, exploring Crete will take at least one week because of the size of the island and the fact that many of the journeys between towns can take several hours.

-If you are an archaeological buff, there are so many interesting places to visit in Crete, including numerous archaeological sites.
+If you are an archaeological buff, there are so many exciting places to visit in Crete!
+Including numerous archaeological sites.

 Corfu vs. Crete: Is it Easy to Get Around?